asfadmin/Discovery-asf-data-search-manual/markdown-docs/api/troubleshooting.md

 **Trouble Area: Wget or cURL command copied from the webpage doesn’t work**

-- Reason: Copy/paste over multiple lines introduces error
+- Reason: Copy/paste over multiple lines can introduce errors
 - Remedy: Copy and paste one line at a time.

 **Trouble Area: Wget or cURL command copied from the webpage doesn’t work**

 - Reason: Quotes look the same but are interpreted differently
-- Remedy: Where single quotes are present, delete and retype them in the terminal window.
+- Remedy: Where single quotes are present, delete and retype them.

 <!-- I don't understand this one, there are no keywords that have a space in them.
 Is this still valid? -->
 **Trouble Area: API request with ‘+’ in it fails**